algethamy/nova-workflow/README.md

 # Workflow Resource Tool for Laravel Nova

-This package helps you to create workflow on your Nova application
+This package helps you to create workflow on your Nova application.
+It's built on top of this package  [winzou/state-machine](https://github.com/winzou/state-machine)

 ![screenshot](./diagram.png)